Keeping Your Child Safe

 - Make sure your child wears their ID band and that you wear your parent or caregiver name badge at all times.
 We will check your child's ID before giving any medicine and doing any tests or procedures.

 - We will ask you about medicines, vitamins and herbs your child is taking when you come into the hospital, and again when you leave.
-It’s important you do not give your child medicines from home while at Children’s.
+It’s important you do not give your child medicines from home while at Seattle Children’s.
 Learn more.

 - Wash your hands or use hand-sanitizer gel each time you enter and leave your child's room.
 Also, wash after sneezing, coughing or blowing your nose, and after wiping your child's nose.

 - If you are sick, talk with your child's nurse about how to be with your child.

 - Protect your child from falls.
 If your child is sick, injured, taking certain medicines or getting certain treatments, their chance of falling is greater.
 Your nurse will talk about how to prevent falls if your child is at risk.

 Seattle Children's is working with The Leapfrog Group to improve patient safety by participating in their Hospital Quality and Safety Survey.